Cheesy Mascarpone-Stuffed Shells with Spinach and Mushrooms

 Instructions

-• Combine ricotta, Mascarpone, half of the Parmesan, and half of the Mozzarella with spinach and mushrooms.
+• Prepare the Filling: In a mixing bowl, combine ricotta, mascarpone, half of the Parmesan, and half of the Mozzarella.
+Stir in the spinach-mushroom mixture.
 Season with salt and pepper.

-• Fill each shell with spinach and mushroom and cheese mixture.
+• Stuff the Shells: Fill each cooked shell with the cheese mixture.

 Notes